How To: Get Rid of Caterpillars

 A love of gardening often goes hand in hand with a hatred toward the pests that pervade the fruits of your labor, both figurative and literal.
 While backyard gardens attract some “pests” that are actually beneficial to the ecosystem, they also appeal to a number of creepy crawlers that are detrimental to the plants, including caterpillars.
 It’s these small critters’ big appetites that leave frustrated homeowners looking for their demise.
 Luckily, these tried and true, all-natural methods can help homeowners regain control of their lush landscape once more.

-Hand-Pick Your Least Favorites
+Method 1: Hand-Pick Your Least Favorites

 This time, you’ll want to lift caterpillars from the leaves—checking all of the undersides, where caterpillars are known to hide—and drop them one by one into the bucket to drown.
 The protective hand gear will ensure that you aren’t stung by the spines on some varieties of caterpillar as you handle them, like the saddleback.

-Empty the Nest
+Method 2: Empty the Nest

 You’ll often find these silk-spun homes hanging from tree limbs.
 Simply punch your implement of choice (either a long sharpened stick or broom handle work well) into the nest itself, then spin and scrape along its interior to remove all of its inhabitants.
 Afterward, dispose of the nest and its contents in a bucket of warm, soapy water to drown still-living caterpillars.

 For the best chance of success, attack the camp early in the morning or late at night to guarantee that the majority of the caterpillars will be in the nest.
 While immediately effective, this method may also require a few rounds should any remaining caterpillars rebuild their home.

-Poison the Hungry Caterpillars’ Food
+Method 3: Poison the Hungry Caterpillars’ Food

 If you’re not ready to shell out for caterpillar control, you can mix up a home remedy to get the job done.
 For plants, a regular spray of a molasses solution (1 tablespoon molasses, 1 teaspoon dish soap, and a liter of warm water) or a garlic solution (three crushed cloves of garlic, 1 tablespoon vegetable oil, 1 teaspoon dish soap, and a liter of water) will deter insects from munching.